A PHP Developer in The JavaScript World

 MySQL

-Remember to add your MySQL credentials to the config files.
-Then just install a few node modules and add the necessary lines to server.js
+Remember to add the MySQL credentials to the config files.
+Then install the required node modules and edit the server.js file.

 $ npm install mysql --save